bzulsh/fall_2023_csc2053/README.md

 # fall_2023_csc2053
 Platform Based Computing Repo
 Hello Class!
 This is a repository I made for our demo on using git.
-Please follow the instructions to practice using it yourself!
+Please follow the instructions from class to practice using it yourself!